visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

 ```

 ## Rendering into a canvas

-To render to the screen requires rendering into a canvas, a special `Framebuffer` should be obtained from a
-`CanvasContext` using `canvasContext.getDefaultFramebuffer()`.
-A device context `Framebuffer` and has a (single) special color attachment that is connected to the
-current swap chain buffer, and also a depth buffer, and is automatically resized to match the size of the canvas
-associated.

 To draw to the screen in luma.gl, simply create a `RenderPass` by calling
 `device.beginRenderPass()` and start rendering.
 When done rendering, call